 MGMT 653 is a program designed to integrate years of

 advanced study by Wharton MBA students, as they apply what

 they have learned to the problems of organizations in the

-The digit 6 appears 653 times in the 919 triangular numbers with distinct digits only.
+The first digit of 653 appears 653 times in triangular numbers with distinct digits only.
 [Gaydos]